Safety (gridiron football score): American football

 After a safety is scored, the ball is put into play by a free kick.
-The team that was scored upon must kick the ball from their own 20-yard line and can punt, drop kick, or place kick the ball.
-In professional play, a kicking tee cannot be used – however, a tee can be used in high school or college football.
+The team that was scored upon must kick the ball from its own 20-yard line and can punt, drop kick, or place kick the ball.
+Prior to 2024, a tee could not be used in the NFL; a tee has always been legal in high school or college football.
 Once the ball has been kicked, it can be caught and advanced by any member of the receiving team, and it can be recovered by the kicking team if the ball travels at least 10 yards or a player of the receiving team touches the ball.

 Canadian football

-After scoring a safety touch, the scoring team has the option of taking control of the ball and beginning play from their own 35-yard line, kicking the ball off from their 35-yard line, or accepting a kickoff from the team that conceded the score.
+After scoring a safety touch, the scoring team has the option of taking control of the ball and beginning play from its own 35-yard line, kicking the ball off from its 35-yard line, or accepting a kickoff from the team that conceded the score.
 When the scored-against team kicks off, it comes from the 35-yard line under amateur rules and from the 25-yard line under CFL rules.
 If a kickoff is chosen it must be a place kick, and the ball can be held, placed on the ground, or placed on a tee prior to the kick.
 As in American football, the ball must go at least ten yards before it can be recovered by the kicking team.